 Pages 2 and 3 of the March 30, 2017 USDA Grain Transportation report (source link) indicates the locks will be closed 10 hours each day between June and August.
-Fortunately, this is a low season for soybeans and corn shipments decline during this period.
+Fortunately, this is a low season for soybeans and corn shipments during this period.

 Note that the report indicates that about a third of the grain for Lock 26 on the Mississippi comes from the Illinois Waterway and about two-thirds comes from the upper Mississippi River.